dvcol/synology-download/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Pop-up
 - [ ] Context-menu
 - [ ] Content-script (inside the page)
 - [ ] Overlay

 ### Screenshots or Mock up

-If possible provide a screenshot or a mock up of the desired functionality.
+If possible provide a screenshot or a mock-up of the desired functionality.

 ### Code example

 ```
-If you have a specific solution in mind, please document it here, or beter create a PR and link it to this issue.
+If you have a specific solution in mind, please document it here, or better create a PR and link it to this issue.
 ```

 <!-- If you are enjoying the extension, please leave a review in the extension store ! -->